Eucalyptus globulus is uplifting and soothes exhaustion,

 Safety Information: Non-toxic, non-irritating but if oxidized, it may cause irritation or sensitization.
 Eucalyptus has been known to antidote homeopathic remedies.
 Please don’t use on children under ten years of age.
 If you use Eucalyptus globulus with asthmatics, be very careful of your dilution.
 Keep it low (around 1% to start – 6 drops: 1 oz carrier).
 The reason is that although research shows it can be helpful with bronchial asthma, it may also set off an asthma attack.
 Go on a case-by-case basis.

-Where to Buy: You can find all these essential oils at PompeiiOrganics.com.
+Where to Buy: You can find all these essential oils at NaturesGift.com.
 This is not my company, nor do I receive any commission from them.
-However, I use all their products in my classroom because of the exceptional quality and customer service.
-Because the owner is a graduate of my Aromatherapy Certification Program, she does something very nice – anyone who subscribes to my free newsletter gets a special code for a 15% discount on every order at Pompeii Organics!
+However, I use their products in my classroom because of the exceptional quality and customer service.
+Because I’ve known the owner, Marge Clark, for 20 years and we have a great working relationship, she offers anyone who subscribes to my free newsletter a special code for 10% discount off your online order.

 If you’d like to read past Fragrant Friday posts,